 - Scarf of Asskicking: Alchemizes a red one from the Lalondes' scarf, ties it around her healed eyes to try to regain her powers, and goes CLOWN HUNT1NG wearing it.

 - Screw Destiny: Told John she was doing so by trying to kill him, and she remains one of the few people who disagrees with the You Can't Fight Fate mentality of Sburb.

 - Secret Relationship: With Gamzee out of fear of what might happen if Karkat knew about it.

 - Everybody Knew Already: Not only does Karkat know about it, Dave broke up with her because he also knew about it.
-The two of them keeping it a secret from the other.
+The two of them keep it a secret from the other.